Gnagano/dwave_leap_vagrant/README.md

 you need set up `Vagrant` and `Virtualbox` before using this repository.
 The Vagrantfile in this repository boot Ubuntu16.04, so you need to know about it.

+Default IP address on Vagrantfile is `192.168.11.10`.<br>
+Please change it if you need.

 # Setup

 ## 1. clone this repository